bevyengine/bevy-website/content/learn/book/intro/the-next-three-letters.md

 }
 ```

-They're accessed and updated in systems, similar to entities and components:
+Resources can be accessed and updated in systems, similar to the components on entities:

 ```rs
 fn update_score(mut score: ResMut<Score>) {